 is born inside the first, so the two of them must live in the same body.
 There

-is the first person born of the flesh, and then the second person came later,
+is the first person born of flesh, and there is the second person that came later,

 outer man, but it is the inner man who matters now.
 The fleshly mind remembers

-the good old days when he lived without God, the days when he had “self”
+the good old days when he lived without God in the days when he was free in

-all to himself, but now he must share “self” with a newcomer, someone who
+all to himself, but now he must share “self” with this newcomer, someone who

-demands full control, claiming to be a better manager who won’t run the body
+demands full control, claiming to be a better manager, who won’t run the

 the consequences of living without restraint, while the new man constantly